 I encourage you to read Cutts’ post in full, and watch the four videos he made that are embedded in the post.
 You will get a clearer idea on the full scope of guest blogging and the pros and cons.

 As I mentioned earlier, I don’t usually take guest posts on this blog.
 The few times I have, I either know the person who asks or they made a pretty good case for doing it.

-- If the writer says he or she has written guest posts for other blogs, I want to see some of the posts on those other blogs – not just links to posts – that show that they are a good contextual ‘fit’ for those blogs and what they cover.
+- If you say you have written guest posts for other blogs, I want to see some of the posts on those other blogs that show that your content is a good contextual fit for those blogs and what they cover.

-- Any links in guest posts to relevant content or specific sites elsewhere on the web do not include the ‘rel=dofollow’ attribute.
+- Any links in guest posts to relevant content or specific sites elsewhere on the web are full links, not shortcode links, and do not include the ‘rel=dofollow’ attribute.

-- A presence on the social web – the writer should have at least a Twitter handle complete with profile info, a photo and a link to another presence online, and with some longevity of being on Twitter, plus a good balance of followers and following.
+- A presence on the social web – you should have at least a Twitter handle complete with profile info, a photo and a link to another presence online, and with some longevity of being on Twitter, plus a good balance of followers and following.

-- Last but not least, something in their email that suggests they have at least read my blog and demonstrate that they have a pretty clear idea of the relevance of their proposed content to it.
+- Last but not least, there must be something in your email that suggests you have at least read my blog and demonstrate that you have a pretty clear idea of the relevance of your proposed content to it.